 "by righteousness" Since we are in the Old Testament, before Christ imputed His righteousness for salvation to anybody, and since Habakkuk 2:4 says that in the Old Testament, the "just shall live by his own faith", we assume that Daniel is stressing for Nebuchadnezzar to break off his own sins by his own efforts, by his own righteousness.
-In the New Testament, we would never think of telling that to a sinner, since we depend upon the imputed righteousness of Christ on the basis of Isaiah 64:6, but there is a dispensational difference here.
-Of course, Nebuchadnezzar could not save himself by self-reformation, but it is clear that the Old Testament saint had to do more good works on his own in order to obtain that saving righteousness, just like Abraham (Genesis 15:6) and Noah (Genesis 6:8).
+In the New Testament, we would never think of telling that to a sinner, since we depend upon the imputed righteousness of Christ on the basis of Isaiah 64:6 ("But we are all as an unclean thing, and all our righteousnesses are as filthy rags; and we all do fade as a leaf; and our iniquities, like the wind, have taken us away."), but there is a dispensational difference here.
+Of course, Nebuchadnezzar could not save himself by self-reformation, but it is clear that the Old Testament saint had to do more good works on his own in order to obtain that saving righteousness, just like Abraham (Genesis 15:6 "And he believed in the LORD; and he counted it to him for righteousness.") and Noah (Genesis 6:8 "But Noah found grace in the eyes of the LORD.").
 It is vital to note these dispensational differences in Old and New Testament salvation, since they are not identical.